 Every employer is required to provide health insurance for employees working over 15 hours per week and more than two months in the calendar year, according to the Health Insurance (Exemption) Regulations 1971.
 They must also insure an employee’s non-working spouse.
 The employer is responsible for paying the full health insurance policy premium.
 They are only required to contribute half of the standard premium rate.
 The employer may deduct the rest of the premium amount from the employee’s pay.

 - Provide employees with health insurance as of their first date of employment

 - Provide coverage through a policy in the employer’s name.

-- Obtain a policy through a local licensed health insurer (Argus, BF&M, Colonial and Health Insurance Department).
+- Obtain a policy through a local licensed health insurer (Argus, BF&M, CG Insurance and Health Insurance Department).

 - Provide basic coverage to employees previously insured through their spouse.

 - Contribute half of the standard premium rate towards the premiums for both the employee and their non-working spouse.

 - Provide their employees with information about their insurance contract.

 - Notify employees in writing if the policy is lapsed or terminated.